sara-nl/spicercourse/extras/singularity-usage.md

 So far you ran your analysis with software that was installed either by the software manager or yourself.
 What if you want to run the same analysis on another system?
 Or you want to simply test some workflow on Spider but don't want to install the  necessary software from scratch?
-This is where container can come in extremely handy.
-As you do not have admin rights on the system we do not support running Docker images but we do support singularity!
-Let us run the same analysis but by importing software from a singularit container.
+This is where containers can come in extremely handy.
+As you do not have admin rights on the system, we do not support Docker containers but we do support Singularity containers!
+Let us run the same analysis but by importing software from a singularity  container.

-Let us first see what version of singularity is available on the system
+Let us first inspect what version of singularity is available on the system

 ```sh
 singularity version